activist-org/activist/CONTRIBUTING.md

 5. You can visit <http://localhost:3000/> to see the development build once the container is up and running.

+> [!NOTE]\
-> **Note**: Those new to any frameworks or technologies who want to work on their skills are more than welcome to contribute!
+> Those new to any frameworks or technologies who want to work on their skills are more than welcome to contribute!

 <a id="style-guide"></a>